Unchained (film): Development

 The film was based on the career of Kenyon J. Scudder, former supervisor at Chino prison in California, as detailed in Scudder's book.

 Casting

-Former football player Elroy "Crazylegs" Hirsch played the lead character, while other inmates were played by Chester Morris and Jerry Paris (later of The Dick Van Dyke Show), among others.
+Former football player Elroy "Crazylegs" Hirsch played the lead character, while another inmate was played by Jerry Paris (later of The Dick Van Dyke Show), among others.
+Chester Morris portrayed reformist warden Kenyon J. Scudder, who authored the book the film is based on.
 Others in the cast included Peggy Knudsen and Barbara Hale, who appeared as women visiting the prisoners.
 Jazz musician Dexter Gordon has a small, uncredited role in the film, that of a saxophone player in the prison jazz band.

 Filming

 The film was shot at the prison in Chino, California, where Gordon was then serving time for possession of heroin.

 Music

 The theme song "Unchained Melody" was written by Alex North and Hy Zaret and performed by Todd Duncan.
-Todd Duncan played one of the prisoners and sang an shortened version of the song accompanied by another prisoner on guitar.
+Todd Duncan played one of the prisoners and sang a shortened version of the song accompanied by another prisoner on guitar.
 The song was nominated at the 1955's Oscars for Best Song, but lost to "Love Is a Many-Splendored Thing".

 Unchained Melody has since become a standard and one of the most recorded songs of the 20th century, most notably by the Righteous Brothers in 1965.
 Over 1,500 recordings of "Unchained Melody" have been made by more than 670 artists, in multiple languages.
 In 1955, three versions of the song charted in the Top 10 in the United States, and four versions appeared in the Top 20 in the United Kingdom simultaneously, an unbeaten record for any song.
 The song continued to chart in the 21st century.